Akshay Mestry

 If you want to master something, teach it.

 And I absolutely fell in love with this idea.
-Soon, I realised you really can't really call yourself an SME (Subject-matter expert) until you can teach a concept to those who barely know anything about it (or very little), and are willing to entertain questions at that initial frame of reference.
+Soon, I realised you really can't call yourself an SME until you can teach a concept to those who barely know anything about it (or very little), and are willing to entertain questions at that initial frame of reference.

 Thus began my journey into teaching.

-Although my approach to mentoring has changed and evolved over the past few years, adapting to the needs of my environment, my students/mentees, the time, and my position, when asked for any help, I created this website.
-This website is more than my portfolio; it's a living project where I'd like the technology and education to grow together.
+Although my approach to mentoring has changed and evolved over the past few years, adapting to the needs of my environment, my students/mentees, the time, and my position, when asked for any help.